-6.14 Landscaping
+6.15 Landscaping

 Some vegetation in the road reserve which currently screens views to and from the highway would be removed for the Project.
-Landscaping for the Project would be undertaken in accordance with VicRoads Roadside Planting Guidelines (VicRoads, 2010).
-The design and species selection for landscaping would be in keeping with the existing landscape.
+Landscaping for the Project would be undertaken in accordance with VicRoads Roadside Planting Guidelines (VicRoads 2010).
+The design and species selection for landscaping would be sympathetic to the existing landscape.

-6.15 Rest Areas and Truck Stops
+6.16 Rest Areas and Truck Stops